Ask A Dermatologist: Can I Use Tretinoin On Sensitive Skin

 Melanomas are cancers of the mole-producing cells in the skin, known as melanocytes.
 Non-melanoma skin cancers arise from other cells in the skin.

 The most common type of non-melanoma skin cancers are basal cell carcinomas and squamous cell carcinomas.
-Non-melanoma skin cancers are technically the commonest type of cancer in the world.
+Non-melanoma skin cancers are technically the most common type of cancer in the world.

 Most non-melanoma skin cancers are caused by exposure to the sun.
 The ultraviolet light (UVB and UVA) causes damage to the DNA (genetic material) of cells.
-Melanoma is the fifth most common cancer in the UK and the number of people being diagnosed with it keeps on increasing.
+Melanoma is the fifth most common cancer in the UK and the number of people being diagnosed with it keeps on increasing year on year.

 Your risk for developing melanoma depends on a number of factors including genetics and environmental factors.
 The most significant risk factor is exposure to too much ultraviolet radiation (usually from the sun or sunbeds).